Leveraging DSLs made easy

 How do I learn more?

-MetaLift is jointly developed by the folks at the University of Washington Programming Languages and Software Engineering Research Group, Adobe Research, and Intel Labs.
+MetaLift is jointly developed by the folks at the UC Berkeley Programming Systems Research Group, the University of Washington Programming Languages and Software Engineering Research Group, Adobe Research, and Intel Labs.
 The following are the main developers of MetaLift: